 Ready to get the help you need?
 You can get started with one phone call.
-Call 877-404-1138 today for a free initial consultation with an accomplished personal injury lawyer from our firm.
+Call (919) 249- 5006 today for a free initial consultation with an accomplished personal injury lawyer Raleigh from Roberts & Harris PC.

 There are two prongs of responsibility in a hit-and-run scenario.
-First is fault for the crash itself.
+The first is a fault for the crash itself.
 The fact that someone left the scene has no bearing on the responsibility for the initial motor vehicle accident.
 For example, someone could be hit by a negligent driver changing lanes without a signal.
-If the victim drives away without exchanging information of filing a report, the negligent driver left behind is still at fault for the actual accident.
+If the victim drives away without exchanging information or filing a report, the negligent driver left behind is still at fault for the actual accident.

 “I guess I’m simply out of luck then.”